drolosoft/cmux-resurrect/README.md

 **16 built-in templates** for instant workspace setup. **Markdown Blueprints** you can version-control and share. **Auto-detection** of 15 AI coding tools and any foreground process.
 Works on both **cmux** and **Ghostty**.

 Named after the corncrake (*Crex crex*) — a bird that returns to the same ground year after year.
-The phoenix 🐦‍🔥 of the grasslands!
+Like a phoenix 🐦‍🔥 of the grasslands, that returns back to resurrect our terminal workspaces.

-Your terminal workspaces, resurrected.

 <p align="center"><img src="assets/demo.gif" alt="crex demo" width="800"></p>